PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-11 10:38:17
+Last updated: 2024-04-11 10:38:51
-Random Quote: You are the love of my life.
-Everything I have and everything I am is yours.
-Forever. - Barney Stinson
+Random Quote: You've been a hell of a wingman.
+And even though I think it's kind of gross when you pleasure yourself orally, don't ever think that means I'm not impressed. - Barney Stinson